 Frequently Asked Question (FAQs)

-The holy day honours Prophet Ibrahim's willingness to sacrifice his son, Ismail, in accordance with Allah's command.
+The holy day honours Prophet Ibrahim's willingness to sacrifice his son, Ismail, following Allah's command.

 What do people wear on Eid Al Adha?